Back to blog

 Demo environment

-In this tutorial, we will be using a cluster in Azure Kubernetes Services (AKS) in BYOCNI mode.
-In this mode, a cluster is deployed without a Container Network Interface (CNI) so that we can bring our own – Cilium in this instance.
+Before we start with the first use case—redirecting HTTP traffic—let’s prepare our environment.
+This tutorial will use an Azure Kubernetes Service (AKS) cluster in BYOCNI mode and an Elastic Kubernetes Service (EKS) cluster in ENI mode.
+In this mode, a cluster is deployed without a Container Network Interface (CNI) so that we can bring our own Cilium in this instance.

 export NAME="$(whoami)-$RANDOM"